 Kids have temper tantrums; it’s a fact of life.Especially kids who have gotten ear tubes, a nasty cold and cough, and started fall activities and preschool, all within the last 2 weeks.

 Of course our son was exhausted!
 And rightly so!
 He was still in the process of healing and learning to cope with the increase in stimulation and activities.

 I get it.
 He.
 Just.
 Lost it.

 My husband was so kind.
 He encouraged me, hugged me, and we set a plan in case something like that happened again.

 When I woke this morning my daughter was yelling.
 As I entered her room, she was jumping up and down, cracking up, excited to see me.

 We ventured out to find my son reading quietly in his bed.
 He, too, was excited to see me, and to share what he was looking at.

 He wasn’t still thinking about yesterday or how mommy couldn’t handle the situation.
 Nothing held him back from beginning today anew.

-Still feeling raw, I decided to start in Psalms; in hopes of finding words to begin the day with WORSHIP.
+Still feeling raw, I flipped the Bible open to Psalms, in hopes of finding words to begin the day with worship.

-I opened to Psalm 30.
 A familiar, highlighted verse from Psalm 30 popped out at me.

 For his anger lasts only a moment,Psalm 30:5 (NIV)